uwplse/Cassius/README.md

   industry-standard assertions on 51 professionally-designed web pages, demonstrating the flexibility of the assertion language (contribution 1) and the usability of the tool (contribution 4).
-  Since the tool uses its encoding to SMT to verify counterexamples, this also demonstrates the efficiency of that encoding (contribution 3).
+  Since the tool uses an SMT solver to verify counterexamples, this also demonstrates the efficiency of that encoding (contribution 3).
-+ Testing that VizAssert's formalization of line height, margin collapsing, and floating layout agree's with Mozilla Firefox's, demonstrating that this formalization is correct (contribution 2).
++ Testing that VizAssert's formalization of line height, margin collapsing, and floating layout agrees with Mozilla Firefox's, demonstrating that this formalization is correct (contribution 2).

 This document contains the following parts:
- * How to run each of the two main experiments.
++ How to run each of the two main experiments.
 Each one only requires running one command.
- * How to verify various additional claims made in the evaluation (Section 6 in the paper).
++ How to verify various additional claims made in the evaluation (Section 6 in the paper).
- * How to run additional experiments of the reviewer's choosing (including writing new assertions, using those assertions on new web pages, and evaluating other portions of the semantics).
++ How to run additional experiments of the reviewer's choosing (including writing new assertions, using those assertions on new web pages, and evaluating other portions of the semantics).
- * A brief description of the VizAssert code base, allowing the reviewer to check that it corresponds to the simplified description in the paper.
++ A brief description of the VizAssert code base, allowing the reviewer to check that it corresponds to the simplified description in the paper.
- * How to set up VizAssert, enabling the reviewer to recreate the provided VM or to install VizAssert elsewhere.
++ How to set up VizAssert, enabling the reviewer to recreate the provided VM or to install VizAssert elsewhere.

 *Note*: The two commands that reproduce the main experiments can take a few days to run.
 You may wish to run each of the main experiments